 Making A Will

-All of us, young and old are not invincible.
-Even if you do not own many assets, having a Last Will and Testament can prevent uncertainty, grief and monetary loss to loved ones left behind to sort out your financial affairs.
+All of us, young and old, are not impervious to Father Time.
+Even if you do not believe you own enough assets to make it worthwhile, having a Last Will and Testament can prevent uncertainty, grief and monetary loss for loved ones left behind to deal with your financial affairs.

 Wills are for Everyone, Young and Old